raotnameh/AML_Course/mid-sem/README.md

 ```
 - quesiton.pdf has the questions for this assignment.
 - solution.pdf has all the derivations of question 1 and observations for question 2 for this assignment.
-- mid-sem.ipynb has all the required code
+- mid-sem.ipynb has all the required code.
-- utils/ folder has the saved results
+- utils/ folder has the saved results for question 2.

 ###### For any quries please contact hemantya@iiitd.ac.in